The relative volume function and the capacity of sphere on asymptotically hyperbolic manifolds: Abstract

 \section{Abstract}

 Following the work of Li-Shi-Qing, we propose the definition of the relative volume function for an AH manifold.
-It is not a constant function in general and then we study the regularity of this function.
-We also use this function to give an accurate characterization of the height of the geodesic defining function for the AH manifold with a given boundary metric.
-As an application, we provide a new simple method of proving the important relative volume inequality, i.e. theorem 1.3 in \cite{li2017gap} of Li-Shi-Qing.
-At last, we use this function to research the capacity of balls in AH manifold and provide some limit results.
+It is not a constant function in general and we study the regularity of this function.
+We use this function to give an accurate characterization of the height of the geodesic defining function for the AH manifold with a given boundary metric.
+It is also proved that such functions are uniformly bounded from below at infinity and the bound only depends on the dimension.
+As an application, we use this function to research the capacity of balls in AH manifold and provide some limit results.